Yelp/mrjob/docs/guides/configs-hadoopy-runners.rst

 .. mrjob-opt::
    :config: libjars
-   :switch: --libjar
+   :switch: --libjars
    :type: :ref:`string list <data-type-string-list>`
    :set: all
    :default: ``[]``

-   List of paths of JARs to be passed to Hadoop with the ``-libjar`` switch.
+   List of paths of JARs to be passed to Hadoop with the ``-libjars`` switch.

    ``~`` and environment variables within paths will be resolved based on the local environment.

    .. versionadded:: 0.5.3

+   .. versionchanged:: 0.6.7

+       Deprecated :option:`--libjar` in favor of :option:`--libjars`

    .. note::